CodingZeal/generator-react-zeal/README.md

 export default themr('', myParentComponentTheme)(MyParentComponent)
 ```
 Above the parent component is overriding the `background-color` by passing custom theme information to the themed component.
 We generally wrap all components in `themr`, which allows for great flexibility in using our components elsewhere in our apps.

+***

+#### Example Applications

+Checkout our usage in the context of Phoenix app - https://github.com/CodingZeal/phoenix-react-apollo-demo

 #### Credits